 “There are two reasons: 1) A thin layer of skin is formed on the surface during frying, which can hold the tofu’s shape and prevent it from breakage during cooking.
 2) It also creates texture and additional flavor.”

-If you’re serious about learning cooking, particularly Asian cooking, you want to follow this channel.
+If you’re serious about learning cooking, particularly Asian cooking, you want to follow Taste of Asian Food.

 Let’s find out more from the man himself.